 If you can’t qualify for a low-interest loan or need a longer repayment period or larger loan amount than what’s available to you, consider the following alternatives:

-- Home equity loan or a line of credit (HELOC): Home equity loans and HELOCs are often low-interest loans but they can have much longer terms than other low-interest loan options like personal loans and 0% APR credit cards.
-You’ll need to have at least 15% equity in your home to qualify, and the home will serve as collateral for the loan (meaning you could lose it if you default).
-But rates tend to be sub-10% APR, repayment terms can extend to 30 years, and loan amounts can be quite large, depending on your equity.
+- Home equity loan or a line of credit (HELOC): Home equity loans and HELOCs are often low-interest loans, but they can have much longer terms than other low-interest loan options like personal loans and 0% APR credit cards.
+You’ll typically need to have at least 15% equity in your home to qualify, and the home will serve as collateral for the loan (meaning you could lose it if you default).
+Rates tend to be sub-10% APR, repayment terms can extend to 30 years, and loan amounts can be quite large, depending on your equity.

 - Friend or family loan: These loan types can have the best rates and terms, but come at the risk of harming relationships if not handled properly.
 Put everything clearly in writing, including the loan amount, repayment schedule, interest rate, fees (like late fees), and any other conditions (like what the lender is comfortable with you using the loan for).